-Have you been to the Jakarta?
-Do you have anything to add to the itinerary?
+Have you been to Jakarta?
+Do you have anything to add to this Jakarta travel itinerary?

 Disclaimer: I visited Indonesia on a blog trip with Indonesia Tourism and Malindo Air.
 While my trip and experiences were sponsored by them, all recommendations provided above are solely mine.
 I only recommend what I personally try, and find worth appreciating.